Majors, Minors, and Concentrations

 I'm a Junior.
 Is it too late to switch to a Computer Science Major?

 Computer Science is a challenging major.
 The BA and the BS are not designed to be completed in two years.
 If you haven't taken any Computer Science courses before your Junior year, it is unlikely that you will be able to complete the major without completing CSCI1101 during the summer before your Junior year at another university.
 Even so, the remainder of the program will be difficult.
-If you think you would like to switch, run a simulated degree audit with CS as your major, and make an appointment with the undergraduate program director or department chair.
+If you think you would like to switch, run a simulated degree audit with CS as your major, and make an appointment with the undergraduate program director.